Help is a click away.

 A. If you get a notice that your email address is already in use when creating an account, it means that you have already created an account with us at some point.
 If you do not remember your login information, please enter your email address into the forgotten password form and you will be able to reset your password and log in to your account.

 A. Homesale.plus provides an online bidding platform for buying and selling real estate in an auction format.
-We also provide a unique, transparent transaction platform where buyers can make offers that include contingencies - i.e., parameters other than price - where all offers are visible to all participants.
+(We also provide a unique, transparent transaction platform where buyers can make offers that include contingencies - i.e., parameters other than price - where all offers are visible to all participants: this is called FlexBid and is NOT an auction).

 Q. What types of properties are sold?